 - trapping dust and dirt

 If you don’t have a blocked ear canal (from earwax) you can just leave earwax as is because it usually takes care of itself.
 It is normally secreted in small amounts and moves out of the ear when you talk and chew, and from movement of hair cells in ears.
 However, a few things can disrupt the normal movement of wax to the outer ear, resulting in the buildup of earwax (also called impaction).
-Read on to find out about:

 How Does Ear Wax Build Up?